joseph-flinn/site/frontend/posts/gen-ai-development-2.md

 > I would like to move onto Phase 3 of the project plan found in CLAUDE_PLAN.md

-Claude would read the task management file into its working memory and do pretty well staying on target and developing the feature as needed.
-We'd go back and forth for a bit and then when it got to a point I wanted to commit our work, I'd ask it commit the work and make an entry in the CLAUDE_LOG.md file.
+Claude would read the task management file into its working memory, understand what we had previously done, and do pretty well staying on target and developing the feature as needed.
+We'd go back and forth for a bit and then when it got to a point I wanted to commit our work, I'd ask Claude to commit the work and make an entry in the CLAUDE_LOG.md file.
 I think the log file could be an interesting workflow to help set context for future sessions, but I haven't gotten around to experimenting with it.

 The first iteration of the site was a pure white background with black text.
 It looked modern, but it definitely needed some work on getting to "professional".
 I asked Claude to add color to the site and it developed a generic blue-gray Tailwind theme.
-I spent about an hour chatting with Gemini about different Tailwind color palettes to find one that was good for "high tech software consulting" which was really easy to drop in and replace the theme colors.
+I spent another hour chatting with Gemini about different Tailwind color palettes to find one that was good for "high tech software consulting" which was really easy to drop in and replace the theme colors.
+I could have had these conversations with Claude, but I wanted to save my token limit for actual coding.

-In about 5 hours, I went from not having a website to having a website available on the internet (you can check it out at https://flinnsolutions.com if you are interested).
+It took about 5 hours, from start to now, to go from noting to having a website available on the internet (you can check it out at https://flinnsolutions.com if you are interested).
 I did have my Cloudflare account set up because I use it as my cloud of choice for things like this personal site as well as some other things.
 This saved me a bit of time, but would probably only be another hour of set up on top of the 5 if I hadn't had it.

-Even though I had a website, it had generic business consulting copy on it and didn't align with my experience or the services that I offer.
+I now have a professional looking site, but it had generic business consulting copy on it and didn't align with my experience or the services that I offer.
 I asked Claude to rewrite all of the copy to be in line with my description of myself:

+> Please update all of the copy on the website to more align to my experience and story.
+>
-> I'm Joseph Flinn, an engineering manager focused on empowering teams to reach their highest
+> "I'm Joseph Flinn, an engineering manager focused on empowering teams to reach their highest
 > potential through curiosity and continuous improvement.
 I create inclusive, psychologically-safe
 > environments where every team member's voice matters.
 My systems thinking approach to continuous
 > improvement reinforces a safe environment while driving technical excellence with a balance
 > between the short and long term goals.
 I have built an expertise in improving Engineering
-> Operations across the SDLC: from Design to final value delivery to end users.
+> Operations across the SDLC: from Design to final value delivery to end users."

 It did a pretty good job with correcting the copy, the list of services, and even story on the About page.
-The blog is still just an example though.

 While it was an interesting experience using AI as a content management system, I didn't really want to waste my limited daily tokens on updating copy and I definitely did not want to search through the files in the codebase every time I needed to update copy.
-I also did not want to stand up a full CMS either.
+Alternatively, I did not want to stand up a full CMS either.
 This is a small static site that is not going to change that often and does not need the complexity of a full CMS.
-I asked Claude to design a simple markdown-based CMS and add it as a feature to the CLAUDE_PLAN doc.
-The first design was a file per page.
-While this was well organized, the site is small enough that I just wanted a single file.
+I asked Claude to add a design of a simple markdown-based CMS to the CLAUDE_PLAN doc.
+The first design was a separate file per webpage.
+While this was well organized, the site is small enough that I wanted just a single file.

 <details>
   <summary>Simple YAML CMS</summary>